PacktPublishing/The-Absolute-Beginners-Guide-to-Cyber-Security-2025---Part-2/README.md

-# Cyber-Security-For-Absolute-Beginners---2022-Edition---Part-02
+# The Absolute Beginners Guide to Cyber Security 2025 - Part 2
-Cyber Security For Absolute Beginners - 2022 Edition - Part 02, by Packt Publishing
+The Absolute Beginners Guide to Cyber Security 2025 - Part 2, by Packt Publishing